NushratJabenAurnima/CSE_475_ML/README.md

 # CSE 475 - Machine Learning Projects

-Welcome to my **CSE 475: Machine Learning** repository!
+Welcome to **CSE 475: Machine Learning** repository.
 This repo contains practical implementations of Machine Learning algorithms — from traditional models (like Logistic Regression, KNN) to more advanced Deep Learning architectures — applied to real-world datasets throughout the course.

 ---